section-engineering-education/engineering-education/articles/how-to-build-astatic-site-with-gatsbyjs/index.md

 `Users/yourname: npm install –global gatsby-cli`
 You just installed Gatsby and its command line interface globally in your computer, this is the way for you to interact with Gatsby using the command line interface.

-In order to confirm ypu have Gatsby installed, type in `Users/yourname: gatsby –version`
+In order to confirm you have Gatsby installed, type in `Users/yourname: gatsby –version`

 ### Creating a new GatsbyJs site